qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 Elevation Properties
 --------------------

-In the |elevationScale| :guilabel:`Elevation` tab you can set corrections for the Z-values of the data.
+In the |elevationscale| :guilabel:`Elevation` tab, you can set corrections for the Z-values of the data.
 This may be necessary to adjust the elevation of the data in 3D maps.
 There are two setting options: